byrn-baker/Ansible-Workshop/README.md

 ```
 pip3 install wheel ansible pyats genie colorama
 ```
-Now that we have ansible installed we need to add a module that will help us connect and configure our topolgy
+Now that we have ansible installed we need to add a module that will help us connect and configure our topology
 ```
 ansible-galaxy collection install cisco.ios clay584.genie
 ```